lrjuan/LDA_scRNAseq/README.md

 There are 1,000 cells in the test data, each has 15,000 genes.
 The expression data is simulated by Splatter.

 The 1,000 cells can be grouped into 5 groups. **test.labels.txt** records the correspondence between cell IDs and their grouping.

+---

+Please do not hesitate to address comments/questions/suggestions regarding this tool to: pgbrowser@gmail.com.

+L.J.
+Apr.
+8, 2023